Vigneshmanpuri/Species-classification-wireless-camera-for-forest-survey-and-monitoring./README.md

-Python-Based Species Classification Wireless Camera
+# 🐾 Python-Based Species Classification Wireless Camera

-📖 Overview
+## 📘 Overview
-This project is a smart wireless camera system designed for forest monitoring and wildlife research.
-It uses Python and machine learning to automatically identify animal species from camera footage.
+This project is a smart wireless camera system that helps monitor forests and wildlife.
+It uses Python and machine learning to detect and identify animal species from live camera footage.

-⚙️ Features
+## ⚙️ Features
-Captures live video from a camera module
+- Captures live video using a wireless camera
-Splits video into frames for analysis
+- Splits video into frames for analysis
-Uses a pre-trained TensorFlow model to classify animal species Stores detected species with name, ID, date, and time Saves unknown or new species images for further study Can be used for forest survey and wildlife monitoring
+- Detects and classifies animal species using a trained model
+- Saves details like species name, ID, date, and time
+- Stores unknown species images for future research
+- Useful for forest survey and animal monitoring

-🧠 Technologies Used
+## 🧠 Technologies Used
-Python
+- Python
-TensorFlow / Keras
+- TensorFlow / Keras
-OpenCV
+- OpenCV
-Raspberry Pi
+- Raspberry Pi
-Wireless camera module
+- Wireless Camera Module

-🚀 How It Works
+## 🚀 How It Works
-The camera captures live video in the forest.
+1. The camera captures live footage in the forest.
-Video is divided into frames for processing.
+2. The video is divided into frames.
-The system analyzes each frame using a trained model.
+3. Each frame is analyzed using a pre-trained model.
-Detected animals are logged with details and saved to the database.
+4. Identified species are saved with details in the database.
-Unknown species images are stored for manual review.
+5. Unknown images are stored for further review.

-🌱 Applications
+## 🌿 Applications
-Wildlife monitoring
+- Wildlife monitoring
-Forest surveys
+- Forest surveys
-Research on animal behavior and biodiversity
+- Animal behavior study
+- Biodiversity research